Forest High School Band Program

-LTC Ward Fielding was born in Ocala on May 2, 1930.
-He graduated from Ocala High School in 1948, having been in the band as a trumpet player under Leland Armstrong.
+Muriel Ward Fielding was born in Ocala on May 2, 1930.
+He graduated from Ocala High School in 1948, having been in the band as a trumpet player under Leland "Pop" Armstrong.
 He served in the Air Force during the Korean War.
 He also played in the Air Force Band where he was a principal trumpet player.
 After his honorable discharge from the Air Force, LTC Fielding joined the Army and earned both his bachelor’s degree in Music Education and master’s degree in Education Administration from Florida State University.
 At FSU, he was a member of the Kappa Sigma fraternity, the Phi Delta Kappa honor society, and the Phi Mu Alpha honor society.
-He was also first trumpet in the FSU Marching Chiefs.
+He was first trumpet in the FSU Marching Chiefs.
 LTC Fielding completed post-graduate work at University of Florida, Auburn University, and Emory University.

-LTC Fielding graduated from the Army Military Police School and the Army Command & General Staff College after his time at FSU.
+LTC Fielding was also a graduate from the Army Military Police School and the Army Command & General Staff College after his time at FSU.
 He then served as Assistant Director of Instruction at the Infantry Training Center in Fort Benning, Georgia.
 He was also past Commanding Officer of the 351st Military Police Unit in Ocala.
 LTC Fielding was awarded the Army Commendation Medal for Meritorious Service and the Distinguished Service Medal.
 LTC Fielding retired from his military career on May 2, 1990.
 Mr. Fielding passed away on June 30, 2018, at the age of 88.